-At the University of Iowa, dentistry is a professional degree program that requires applicants to complete a minimum of three years of undergraduate college course work prior to admission.
-Iowa offers preparatory course work and specialized advising for undergraduate students in any major who plan to apply to dental school.
+At the University of Iowa, Dentistry is a professional degree program that requires applicants to complete at least three years of undergraduate college coursework prior to admission.
+Iowa offers preparatory coursework and specialized advising for undergraduate students in any major who plan to apply to dental school.

 - English—the composition, rhetoric, and speech courses required for a bachelor’s degree

 - Chemistry—two years, including one year of organic chemistry with laboratory work

 - Electives—courses in business, history, mathematics, philosophy, social sciences, and world languages

 If possible, include courses in cell biology, physiology, and vertebrate anatomy.

 Upon admission to the DDS Program, the first year of study emphasizes the basic sciences—the biological foundation of the dental profession.
 You'll also take dental technique courses and have patient-care experience in preventive dentistry.